-My M.A. thesis considered this question by tracing the rise of ecological restoration as a concept, research agenda, and set of management interventions in the Midwestern United States, focusing especially on the science and politics of the region's characteristic grasses: prairie tallgrass, corn, and wild rice.
-More recently, I’ve been writing about Ojibwe relational restoration as a form of world-making and the political and ecological ideals embodied by shifting public land management regimes in the Corn Belt.
+My M.A. thesis examined how ecological restoration took shape as a concept, research agenda, and set of management practices in the Midwestern United States.
+I focused on the history of efforts to manage the region’s characteristic grasses — prairie tallgrass, corn, and wild rice — and the competing ecological and political visions they have embodied.
+More recently, I’ve been writing on Ojibwe relational restoration as a form of world-making and on the evolving ideals and techniques of public land management in the Corn Belt.
+My prospective dissertation project, Chaos Ecology: Science, Governance, and the End of Natural Order, will examine how late twentieth-century ecologists reimagined nature as dynamic and unpredictable and trace the consequences of this shift across scientific, political, and humanistic thought.

-Before starting at Princeton, I graduated from Carleton College with a B.A. in History, a minor in Medieval and Renaissance Studies, and a background in ecological research.
+Before starting at Princeton, I graduated from Carleton College with a B.A. in History and a background in ecological research.
 I went on to work as an energy analyst and climate policy advocate in Minneapolis for several years before completing an M.A. in History at Trent University in Ontario.

 Presenter and panel co-organizer at the annual meeting of the American Society for Environmental History, April 2025.